-A: If the non-compliance can be remedied by repair, replacement or cleaning, you may give written notice to the tenant that if the defect is not cured in 10 days, you as landlord will take the necessary action and add the cost to the rent.
+A: If the noncompliance can be remedied by repair, replacement or cleaning, you may give written notice to the tenant that if the defect is not cured within 10 days or, in the case of an emergency, as promptly as conditions require, you as landlord will take the necessary action and add the cost to the rent.
 The lease will not terminate.

 Q: Do I have the right to enter a tenant’s dwelling unit?

 A: You have a right to enter in a reasonable manner at reasonable times to inspect, make repairs, supply services or show the premises to purchasers, mortgagees, tenants, workmen or contractors.
 Unless there is an emergency, you should give at least one day’s notice to your tenant of your intent to enter.
 If you harass your tenant, the tenant may enjoin your actions and recover damages.

 Q: How can a tenant’s lease be terminated?